-"Never, mistress, while ears have the heaven-

-ly power of distinguishing one note from an-
+"Never, mistress, while ears have the heavenly power of distinguishing one note from another."

-" Heavenly power, say you, Master Empson?"

-said the lady.
+"Heavenly power, say you, Master Empson?" said the lady.

 "Ay, madam, heavenly; for some very neat verses which we had at our festival say,

-'What know we of the blest above.
-But that they sing and that they love.'
+'What know we of the blest above, But that they sing and that they love.'